Top online payment options in Nigeria

 Wise offers a number of payment options to choose from, including bank transfers, debit cards and credit cards.
 You can always choose what works for you, based on either of these options.

-Personally, I have found wise to be a decent alternative to Payoneer as it provides almost closely related services however, I am only hoping they do not get to make some wide ranging policy changes that will have as much ripple effect as Payoneer, in 2023.
+Personally, I have found wise to be a decent alternative to Payoneer as it provides almost closely related services however, they still have some limitations in place.
+I am only hoping they do not get to make some wide ranging policy changes that will have as much ripple effect as Payoneer, back in 2023.

-Western Union is a very popular option to receive international payment in Nigeria.
+Western Union is one of the oldest and a very popular option to receive international payment in Nigeria.
+It also has a very large global network of partners.

 When I first started as a freelancer some years back, it was one of the platforms I used to receive my first ever international payment.
 It is a more popular and well renowned platform for users both locally and internationally.